 As you pay off your credit cards and other debts, you can take the money you were paying to the creditor and instead, use it to pay yourself.
 It’s a simple and effective way to increase your down payment savings each month with minimal impact to your budget.

 Let’s look at an example.
 Say you have a $300 a month car payment and you’re currently saving $150 each month for your home.
-By paying off your car and adding it to your savings, you’re now putting $450 per month towards your down payment without having to work extra, cut expenses, or sell anything.
+By paying off your car and adding it to your savings, you’re now putting $450 per month toward your down payment without having to work extra, cut expenses, or sell anything.

-6. Sell Things
+6. Sell things

-Selling your items can be as simple as posting in your local Facebook Marketplace, holding a yard sale, or bringing them to consignments shops.
+Selling your items can be as simple as posting in your local Facebook Marketplace, holding a yard sale, or bringing them to consignment shops.
 But an even easier way is to sell your items online.
 If you’re looking to cash in on old games, electronics, books, and other like items, Decluttr is a great place to start.

-7. Start a Side Hustle
+7. Start a side hustle